oscarplatoon/cloud9-setup/README.md

 <a href="images/c9-8-baseenv.png" target="_blank"><img src="images/c9-8-baseenv.png" width="400" height="auto" alt="Cloud9 review settings" /></a>

 ## Next Steps
-We now have a base environment to work from but we still need to prep our base environment for all the things we are going to do during this curriculum.

-[ link to bash script to update environment ]
+We now have a base cloud IDE environment to work from, but we still need to prepare this base environment for all the things we are going to do during class.
+Much of this we have automated into something called a shell script.
+We need to get this shell script into our environment to be able to run it.

+Inside your running Cloud9 IDE Window

+1. Create a file named `installfest.sh` using the sidebar or console.
+   - Sidebar: You can "right click" -> Create New File
+   - Alternatively, a console command: `touch installfest.sh`
+2. Make this file executable using this command: `chmod +x installfest.sh`
+3. In your sidebar click and open `installfest.sh`, you should see an empty file open in the editor view.
+4. Go to [Cloud9-Setup Installfest Script](https://github.com/novemberplatoon/cloud9-setup/installfest.sh).
+Find and Click the **Raw** button.
+5. Highlight and copy ALL the contents on this page.
+6. Open your Cloud9 IDE window where we should still have our `installfest.sh` file open in Editor view.
+Paste ALL the contents your copied into this blank file and Save it.

+7. Run command: `./installfest.sh` (this will take a few minutes)

+8. When the script finishes you should see `Installfest script finished running!` output to the screen as the very last line.
+If you do not see this message, reach out to a TA or Instructor.